The Lynne Kerwin Byron Chapter of the Anglican Church Women (ACW)

 its Adopt-a-Family Program at Christmas.
 More information can be found at: http://www.fauquierfamilyshelter.org/

-- Donating food and household items, and volunteering to assist the
+- Donating food, finances and household items, and volunteering to assist the

 Fauquier County Food Distribution Coalition at its monthly distribution